IvyW2/Aperture_Images/README.md

 ```bash
     code .
 ```
-5. Before running the application
+5. Watching the json server
-- The following command will activate the backend before testing the application.
+- Before runnig the application use the following command will activate the backend before testing the application.
 You can run the following command in the terminal inside the VS Code
 ```bash
  json-server --watch db.json
 ```
 ## Running the application
 - Right click on the on the HTML file index.html on the primary side bar to open the context menu and select **Open with Live Server** to launch it in a browser.

-Open the application on your browser:http://127.0.0.1:5502/ You can now interact with the application and make the necessary operations
+6. Open the application on your browser:http://127.0.0.1:5502/
+- You can now interact with the application and make the necessary operations

 Technology used
 HTML5